FantasyPros Accuracy Award

 Kevin English, Senior Analyst

-Kevin brings 15 years of experience as a fantasy analyst and mid-stakes competitor across various formats (redraft, best ball, dynasty, DFS).
-His work has been featured on The Mercury News, Rotoworld, and FantasyPros.
+Kevin brings 15+ years of experience as a fantasy analyst and mid-stakes competitor across various formats (redraft, best ball, dynasty, DFS).
+He finished 1st in FantasyPros Draft Accuracy competition in 2024.
+Kevin's work has been featured in The Mercury News, NBC Sports/Rotoworld, and FantasyPros.

 Other rankings are stale before the 2nd round.